Wendyauran/FinalProjectAlpha_OlistEcommerce/README.md

 Brazil’s e-commerce market is growing rapidly, driven by strong digital adoption, instant payment systems, and logistics improvements.
 Competition among platforms is increasing, making **customer retention and repeat purchase** critical growth drivers.

 Olist is a major Brazilian marketplace that connects sellers and buyers with integrated logistics support.
-While transaction volume grows, long-term customer engagement remains a key challenge.
+While **transaction volume grows, long-term customer retention rate and engagement remains a key challenge**.

-To compete effectively, the platform needs **data-driven customer segmentation** to support targeted marketing and retention strategies.
+To compete effectively, the platform needs **data-driven customer segmentation** to support targeted marketing and retention strategies to **improve retention rate and repeat purchases**.

 ---